 5502 N. Figueroa St. Highland Park (Los Angeles), CA 90042 | map |

 Architect: Lyle Nelson Barcume and Harold P. King of the firm of Barcume & King did the theatre conversion of a 1922 vintage building that originally was the garage for an auto dealership.
 Thanks to Cinema Treasures contributor MRY886 for the research.
+Some of their comments:

-It's unknown when it became called the Franklin -- possibly as early as 1937.
-It's in the 1938 city directory under that name.
+It's not listed in the 1936 or 1937 city directories but is in the 1938 directory as the Franklin.
 While the use of the names Hughes and Franklin suggests the involvement of the Hughes-Franklin circuit, that short lived combine of Howard Hughes and Harold B. Franklin, formerly of Fox West Coast, had been dissolved by 1932.
-A possible inspiration for the Franklin name is Franklin High School, just six blocks north up Ave.
+A likely inspiration for the Franklin name is Franklin High School, just six blocks north up Ave.
 54.

 Interior views: